Military Psychologist Overview

 What is military psychology?

-is a branch of psychology that deals with military personnel and their families.
+Military psychology is a branch of psychology that deals with military personnel and their families.

 Psychologists who specialize in military matters are typically responsible for assessing, diagnosing, and treating their patients—much like any other psychologist does.
 However, they are trained to help people with concerns that specifically relate to the military.

 It’s not only after soldiers come back from war that a military psychologist can become an important asset.
 Rather, they can be essential during many life stages of military personnel.
 In the beginning, military psychologists can evaluate recruits to help those in the armed forces select the right people for the job.
-They can also help soldiers cope while they're still away from home and give them strategies for acclimating smoothly back into civilian life upon their return.
+Military psychologists can also help soldiers cope while they're still away from home and give them strategies for acclimating smoothly back into civilian life upon their return.

-Some veterans who experience mental health concerns in the transition to civilian life choose to become military psychologists themselves.
+Some military veterans who experience mental health concerns in the transition to civilian life choose to become military psychologists themselves.
 Some service members returning home experience post-traumatic stress disorder (PTSD).
 Surveys of Iraq and Afghanistan veterans found rates of PTSD between 13.5% and 30%.
-Although it’s a prevalent disorder, therapy has been shown to be effective for PTSD, and different forms of cognitive behavioral therapy (CBT) are considered “first-line treatments.”
+Although it’s a prevalent disorder, psychotherapy has been shown to be effective for PTSD, and different forms of cognitive behavioral therapy (CBT) are considered “first-line treatments.”

 In the U.S., each branch of the military has designated military psychologists to assist those in the Army, Navy, Marine Corps, Coast Guard, and Air Force.
 While the idea of military psychology is not new, its importance has grown in recent years.
 Therefore, the field of military psychology may grow in the coming years.